 To see some of our work within the community, please visit our Community Page

-Having been in the village for twenty three years, and Lizzy for considerably longer, we are quite use to stepping in to play music for events, building display boards, balancing books, making rafts, trees and giants, and all the other fun things that make village life.
+Having been in the village for twenty six years, and Lizzy for considerably longer, we are quite use to stepping in to play music for events, building display boards, balancing books, making rafts, trees and giants, and all the other fun things that make village life.
 We also actively play a part in the wider railway community.
 Here are a few of the ways in which we are involved;

 Lizzy is the chair of the St Germans Rail Users’ Group, committed to raising awareness of the local rail service and carrying out surveys to assess rail usage and attending the South West Public Transport Users Forums.